mikke89/RmlUiDoc/pages/cpp_manual/elements.md

 #### Creating a custom XML node handler

-Custom node handlers derive from the `{{page.lib_ns}}::Core::XMLNodeHandler` class and implement the pure virtual functions:
+Custom node handlers derive from the `Rml::XMLNodeHandler` class and implement the pure virtual functions:

 ```cpp
 // Called when a new element tag is opened.